johnalpha74/100-Days-of-Python/README.md

 Day 61: Building Advanced Forms with Flask-WTForms
 Day 62: Flask, WTForms, Bootstrap, and CSV - Coffee & Wifi Project Day 63: Databases and with SQLite and SQLAlchemy
-Day 64: My Top 10 Movies Website
-Day 65: How to Create a Website That People Will Love Day 66: Building Your Own API with RESTful Routing
+Day 64: My Top 10 Movies WebsiteDay 65: How to Create a Website That People Will Love Day 66: Building Your Own API with RESTful Routing
 Day 67: Blog Capstone Project Part 3 - RESTful Routing Day 68: Authentication with Flask